Skip to main content

 Quick Start Guide

-Get your first MCP bundle working with ChatGPT, Claude, Cursor, or any MCP-compatible AI in just a few minutes.
+Connect your first MCP server to ChatGPT, Claude, Cursor, or any MCP-compatible AI in just a few minutes.

 Time to complete: 5–10 minutes